 What are Core Web Vitals?

-Core Web Vitals are a specific set of factors that Google considers of high value in a particular website’s overall user experience.
+Core Web Vitals are a specific set of factors that Google considers highly valuable in a website’s overall user experience.

 Google’s Core Web Vitals are broken down into three different measurements, these being: